Markdown Cheat Sheet

 Try MDViewer

 Writing Markdown is easy.
 Seeing how it renders without pushing to GitHub or opening a heavy editor — that’s where a dedicated viewer helps.
 Try the online Markdown viewer for a quick check, or grab the full app.
 MDViewer is a native macOS app that renders everything on this page — tables, code blocks, Mermaid diagrams, KaTeX math.
 Double-click any .md file in Finder and see it rendered instantly.
-Currently free for early adopters.
+Lite is free; Pro adds editing, Git history, and PDF export for $9.99 one-time.

 Download MDViewer